The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/bakersfield-ca-3760-ming-ave.md

 ### ShowBiz

 Bakersfield opened as ShowBiz Pizza Place on November 16, 1982 with the RockAfire Explosion like every other ShowBiz Pizza location.
-This was the 2nd ShowBiz Pizza store to open in California (2nd to open in the state after {{< wiki-link "Dublin, CA (7590 Amador Valley Blvd)" >}}).
-It was then sold to corporate on October 27th, 1986 along with {{< wiki-link "Oceanside, CA (2481 Vista Way)" >}}, {{< wiki-link "Fresno, CA (3117 W Shaw Ave)" >}}, {{< wiki-link "Visalia, CA (4345 W Noble Ave)" >}} and {{< wiki-link "Escondido, CA (624 W Mission Ave)" >}}.
+This was the 2nd ShowBiz Pizza store to open in California (2nd to open in the state after [Dublin, CA (7590 Amador Valley Blvd)]).
+It was then sold to corporate on October 27th, 1986 along with [Oceanside, CA (2481 Vista Way)], [Fresno, CA (3117 W Shaw Ave)], [Visalia, CA (4345 W Noble Ave)] and [Escondido, CA (624 W Mission Ave)].
 Sadly, there's no documentation of Bakersfield when it was a ShowBiz Pizza.

 ### Tux Chuck and Cool Chuck Eras

 Sometime in 1991-1992, Bakersfield underwent Concept Unification, and The Rock-afire was replaced by Munch's Make Believe Band, complete with all of the characters including extras such as Building, Moon, Wink, Pizzacam, and Munch Jr. Chuck E. wore his signature black tuxedo and red derby hat.
-Bakersfield then remodeled to {{< wiki-link "Phase 1 (1994)" >}} in around 1994-1995.
+Bakersfield then remodeled to [Phase 1 (1994)] in around 1994-1995.
 In 1998, Bakersfield underwent another remodel which involved the 3-Stage being removed and replaced with a Studio C Alpha which relocated the show from the left side wall to the back wall.
 This also included the removal of parts of the former Showroom Walls for new ones, original Balcony Seating &amp; some other changes as well.
 Sadly, there's no documentation of when Bakersfield had the 3-Stage.

 ### Avenger Era